razvanstanga/node-red-contrib-eztimer/README.md

 | `msg.payload.sun`             | Boolean: true enables the schedule on a Sunday, false disables it.                  |

 # Change Log
+## 1.2.7
+* Fixed HA zones when Node-RED is running as an HA addon using 'ingress'.
+* Fixed spurious log message saying event was sent when it wasn't (when repeat event suppression was enabled).
+* Completed implementation of `topic` and exposed to UI. [credit @ChristianMayer](https://github.com/mrgadget/node-red-contrib-eztimer/issues/43)

 ## 1.2.6
 * Fixed `cancel` action so that it correctly cancels the current timer run, and re-schedules the next `on` event. [credit @wokkeltje13](https://github.com/mrgadget/node-red-contrib-eztimer/issues/42)